113ll3/Ibmclouddocscli/reference/ibmcloud/cli_subnet.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Creating, canceling, and viewing subnets
+# Creating, canceling, and viewing subnets (ibmcloud sl subnet)
 {: #sl-manage-subnets}

 A subnet is a logical partition of an IP network into multiple, smaller network segments.
 Use the following commands to manage {{site.data.keyword.cloud}} classic infrastructure subnets.